 But there is a way to make money from coins, and that is known as coin roll hunting.

-Committed coin roll hunters look for collectible coins as well as coins for which the metal value exceeds the face value — like a pre-1982 penny, whose copper is worth about two cents.
+Committed coin roll hunters look for collectible coins as well as coins for which the metal value exceeds the face value — like a pre-1982 penny; its copper is worth about two cents.

-The basic idea is to get rolls of coins from the bank and sort through them for those that are worth a bit more than their face value.
-After digging through and removing any of these “treasures,” you return the rest of the coins to the bank and start the process over.
+The basic idea is to get rolls of coins from the bank and sort through them to find those that are worth a bit more than their face value.
+After digging through and removing any of these “treasures,” you can turn the other coins into cash and start the process over.